-The Court of Appeal is an appellate court and has jurisdiction to hear and determine appeals from judgments of the High Court.
+The Court of Appeal is the intermediate appeal court.
+It has jurisdiction, to hear and determine appeals from the High Court, and has such other jurisdictions as conferred on it by law.

-The Administration of Justice Decree 2009 (Decree No. 9) provides for the existence and the jurisdiction of this appellate court known as the Court of Appeal.
+The Constitution of the Republic of Fiji provides for the existence and the jurisdiction of this appellate court known as the Court of Appeal.

 Composition of the Court

-For the purposes of hearing and determining an appeal, the court shall be constituted of three Judges, but specified classes of cases may be heard by two Judges of the Court.
+For the purposes of hearing and determining an appeal, the court shall be constituted of three Judges, but provisions can be made for hearing and determining specified classes of cases by two Judges of the Court.

 Initiation of Civil Cases-Time Limits